Pilch Lane, Liverpool, Merseyside L14 0JG

 Loving, learning, growing together with Jesus

 Children need positive reading role models.
 If you read, they are likely to want to do the same.
 It doesn’t matter if it is a book, magazine or newspaper.
 Children also enjoy having a bedtime story right through to the Junior School and beyond.
 As your child gets older, they will learn to cope with stories with chapters.
-There are a lot of easier chapter books to buy, with a lot of illustrations to break up the text.
+There are a huge range of easier chapter books to buy, with a lot of illustrations to break up the text.
 Any of the teachers will be happy to share ideas about recommendations for books to have at home.
-The most important thing is to spend time with your child, have a cuddle and enjoy books
+The most important thing is to spend time with your child, have a cuddle and enjoy books.
+There are many online sources for well-priced books.